Radoslaw-Wolnik/Trip-Planning-Full-Stack/backend/README_backend.md

 Your contributions will be reviewed, and we appreciate any improvements that help enhance the backend functionality and learning experience.

 ## TODO:
-- [ ] remove views
 - [ ] rename api index
-- [ ] enviorement variables check if work and are being managed properly
 - [ ] populateDB.js properly - mby make things using website and then export
-- [ ] https nisted of http
-- [ ] Mby change from JS to TS
 - [ ] check outdated node modules and install newer dependencies
-- [ ] make routine to delete revokedTokens
-- [ ] make routine to delete previous profile picture or delete previous ones on upload
+- [ ] delete previous profile picture on upload of a new one